- Introduction to alcohol and drinking

 For more information on drinking alcohol, including drinking disorders and alcohol’s effect on the body, as well as some useful tools, see Alcohol and Drinking.

 - Thygerson A, Gulli B, Krohmer JR. Chapter 18: Poisoning.
 In: First Aid, CPR and AED (5th edition).
 Sudbury Massachusetts: Jones and Bartlett Publishers; 2006.
-[Book]
+Available from: [Book]